zehnm/neeo-mystrom-switch/README.md

 ## Configuration
 ### Driver settings
-Edit the ./config/driver.json file to adjust the driver settings:
+The driver can be configured in the optional configuration file `./config/driver.json`.
+Default values are used if the file is missing (device server port 6336, auto discovery enabled).

+Configuration options:
  - neeo
    - brainIp : IP address of the NEEO brain (optional).